Obesity and Type 2 Diabetes

 A goal should be set for 30 to 45 minutes of moderate exercise five times per week.
 The exercise does not need to occur in a single session to be beneficial.
 Dividing the activity into multiple and short episodes produces similar benefits and can enhance compliance.
 Using a pedometer can help set objective exercise goals.
 Gradually increasing the number of steps per day, with a goal of 8,000 steps, is ideal.
 Any increase in activity over baseline will help in balancing the equation of less calories in and more calories out to promote weight-loss.

 There are several medications intended to treat diabetes, insulin resistance and obesity.
 A full review of these medications is beyond the scope of this article.
 However, metformin is one medication that has been found helpful in reducing the risk of type 2 diabetes in patients with insulin resistance.
-Metformin reduced the rate of progression to diabetes in obese persons with impaired glucose tolerance.
+Metformin reduced the rate of progression to diabetes in persons affected by obesity with impaired glucose tolerance.

 Men treated with metformin who had central obesity and other features of metabolic syndrome (insulin resistance, hypertension, hyperlipidemia) had slightly more weight-loss and slightly lower fasting blood glucoses that those given a placebo.